A little something for everyone.

 Herbert and Eloise’s children, Annette of Nassau County and Herbert of Charlotte NC, have very fond memories of South Third and Ash; growing up in Murdaugh House (#29) and Mama Bower’s House (#25) and playing and raising flowers in their large backyard.
 Annette is the former President of the Amelia Island Chamber of Commerce and has been the MC for the Shrimp Festival parade for the last 15 years.
 Herbert has worked for IBM for the past forty years and visits his home town frequently.

-In the spring of 2006, Chef Scotty Schwartz opened the Murdaugh house to the public as one of the Amelia Island’s hottest dining destinations, 29 South.
+In the spring of 2006, 29 South opened as one of the Amelia Island’s hottest dining destinations.